7 Satisfying MSN Careers Nurse Leaders Should Consider

 “Really, all nurses are educators,” Rich says.

 You know this from experience—nurses are often the point person for educating patients and families on medical conditions, new medications and upcoming procedures.
-If you find teaching patients rewarding, it’s easy to imagine how gratifying teaching student nurses could be.
+If you find teaching patients rewarding, it’s easy to imagine how gratifying teaching student and current nurses could be.
 The Nursing Education MSN specialization can help prepare you with both advanced nursing knowledge and the skills needed to be an effective educator.

 If you’re considering embarking on this track, you’ll be happy to hear that nurse educators are in demand.
 The Bureau of Labor Statistics projects that 371,500 new registered nursing jobs will be created between 2018 and 2028.1 These nurses don’t appear out of thin air—they’ll need educators to help train the next generation of nurses in order to meet this demand.